My favorite photos

 The next New Testament

+Modern-day attempts to reach a consensus on the Bible’s many mysteries just spin off new religions or new denominations.
+The core Christian community remains moored in its history with a text largely sealed from edits.
 The Christian Bible clearly needs a new New Testament, another addition that conclusively provides the answers sought and debated for centuries.

 November 22nd, 2025